syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/form-designer/create-fillable-PDF-forms/create-programmatically.md

 viewer.signatureFieldSettings = {
     // Set the name of the form field element.
     name: 'Signature',
-    // Specify whether the signature field is in read-only or read-write mode.
+    // Specifies whether the signature field is in read-only or read-write mode.
     isReadOnly: false,
     // Set the visibility of the form field.
     visibility: 'visible',
-    // Specify whether the field is mandatory or not.
+    // Specifies whether the field is mandatory or not.
     isRequired: false,
-    // Specify whether to print the signature field.
+    // Specifies whether to print the signature field.
     isPrint: true,
-    // Set the text to be displayed as a tooltip.
+    // Set the text to be displayed as tooltip.
     tooltip: 'Signature',
     // Set the thickness of the Signature field.
 To hide the borders, set the value to 0 (zero).
     thickness: 4,
-    // Specify the properties of the signature Dialog Settings in the signature field.
+    // Specifies the properties of the signature Dialog Settings in the signature field.
     signatureDialogSettings: {
         displayMode: DisplayMode.Draw | DisplayMode.Upload | DisplayMode.Text,
         hideSaveSignature: false,
     },
-    // Specify the properties of the signature indicator in the signature field.
+    // Specifies the properties of the signature indicator in the signature field.
     signatureIndicatorSettings: {
         opacity: 1,
         backgroundColor: '#237ba2',